kushkansara02/shopify-backend-challenge-fall-2022/README.md

 1. Clone this repository
 2. Make sure `npm` is installed in your machine.
 3. Run `npm install` to install dependencies required for the application.
-4. Run `npm run start` to start the application.
-Then navigate to `http://localhost:3000` to view the web app.
+4. Run `npm run start` to start the application
+5. After running `npm run start`, replit should automatically open a new window in the screen with the deployed web application.